Utility strike risks in the first 20 metres of excavation work

 Not All Training Delivers the Same Standard

-A half-day refresher that covers the basics of Power and Radio mode, with a brief demonstration of the Genny, does not address the behaviours described above.
-Preventing utility strikes requires hands-on practice with all four modes, all Genny application methods, realistic signal interpretation exercises, and an assessment that tests whether the operative can apply what they have learned.
+A half-day refresher that covers the basics of Power and Radio mode, with a brief demonstration of the Genny, does not address the four behaviours described above.
+Reducing cable strikes on construction projects requires hands-on practice with all four modes, all Genny application methods, realistic signal interpretation exercises, and an assessment that tests whether the operative can apply what they have learned.

-If you are responsible for operatives who carry out pre-excavation surveys, the question to ask your training provider is not whether they cover the CAT and Genny.
+If you are responsible for contractors and workers who carry out pre-excavation surveys, the question to ask your training provider is not whether they cover the CAT and Genny.
 It is whether they cover all four modes, all Genny application methods, and whether they assess competence across each one.
-That is the difference between a course that ticks a box and one that reduces your strike rate.
+That is the difference between a course that ticks a box and one that genuinely reduces the risk of a cable strike on your projects.